 Download the EPA Renovate Right consumer brochure.

 Fines for violating the RRP Rule requirements can be up to $37,500 per incident per day!!
-Learn more about the rule at http://www.epa.gov/lead/pubs/renovation.htm.
+Learn more from the EPA website.

 Health Precautions & Concerns